-- In this context, "local" does not refer to your physical location.
+In this context, "local" does not refer to your physical location.
 If you are in London and are logging into a Splunk platform deployment located in New York City when you run a federated search, that New York City deployment is the local deployment for your federated search.

-- Before you can run a federated search, you must set up federated provider definitions on the local Splunk platform deployment.
-These definitions enable the federated search head to make network connections to the federated provider and run searches on a remote search head on that provider through a service account.
-See Define a federated provider.
+- It enables the federated search head to make network connections to the federated provider and run searches on a remote search head on that provider through a service account.

-- Federated search head
+Remote search head

 How federated search works

-For example, say you have a simple federated search, where only one federated provider is involved.
-In this case, the federated search process sends the remote portion of the search to the federated provider, where the initial part of the subsearch is processed independently by the remote search head and its indexers.
-The results are then sent back to the federated search head on the local Splunk platform deployment, where the local search head aggregates the remote results into the final result set for the complete federated search.
+For example, say you have a simple federated search that involves only one federated provider.
+In this case, the federated search process sends the remote portion of the search to the federated provider.
+On the federated provider, the remote search head and its indexers process the search independently, performing a pre-aggregation of the results.
+The remote search head then sends the results back to the federated search head on the local deployment, where the local search head aggregates the remote results into the final result set for the complete federated search.

 A simple federated search for this setup might look like this: